 A historical account that is written based on personal knowledge or special sources is a memoir.

-The sub-genres memoir and autobiography often get confused as being one and the same.
-The main difference between the two is the scope and focus of the book.
-Memoirs are often about a single important experience: a break-it-or-make-it business deal, a detrimental career choice, a life-changing decision.
-Contrary to popular belief, the length of the book doesn’t have anything to do with the memoir vs autobiography debate.
+The sub-genres memoir and biography/autobiography often get confused as being one and the same.
+The main differences between them are the scope and focus of the book.
+Memoirs are often about a single important experience: a break-it-or-make-it business deal, a detrimental career choice, a life-changing experience.
+The length of the book doesn’t have anything to do with the memoir vs autobiography debate.

 Like a memoir, the writer of an autobiography is also the subject of it.
 However, instead of zooming in on an important event in a person’s private or public life, an autobiography is the complete retelling of a person’s life.